adi-075/8085-microproccesor-programs/README.md

 A Simulator for 8085 like GNUSim8085 to execute 8085 Files.

-If you don't have yhe simulator, use the link given below to execute your Program.
+If you don't have the simulator, use the link given below to execute your Program.

 * GNUSim8085
   ```sh